 2. Visit the high street

-Reduce delivery emissions by hopping on your bike or the bus to visit the small, specialist businesses on your local high street this Black Friday.
-The discounts may not be as big as those you’ll find from the chains but you’ll be supporting your community and spending where it makes a difference.
-Many small businesses are working hard to do their bit for sustainability too – they’re vital to the global commitment to reduce emissions.
+Reduce delivery emissions by hopping on your bike or the bus to visit the small, independent businesses on your local high street this Black Friday.
+The discounts may not be as big as those you’ll find from the chains, but you’ll be supporting your community and spending where it makes a difference.

 3. Choose second-hand

-Perhaps you’d been hoping to use Black Friday as a chance to refresh your wardrobe or finally get a new vacuum cleaner to replace one that’s just not doing the job anymore.
+Perhaps you’d been hoping to use Black Friday as a chance to refresh your wardrobe or brighten up your space with some new home décor.

-There are lots of options to buy refurbished electronics these days – not only is this cheaper but it reduces the impact of electronic waste (estimated at 57.4 million tonnes in 2021) on our environment.
-You can still get many of the latest models, often with warranty and without a long contract.
+Thankfully, there are lots of options to buy refurbished electronics these days – not only is this cheaper but it reduces the impact of electronic waste (estimated at 57.4 million tonnes in 2021) on our environment.
+You can still get many of the latest models in good condition on sites like Black Market and Envirofone, often with warranties and performance guarantees for peace of mind.

 If you want to buy new, consider the repairability of the device you choose.
 Devices that are easily repairable will have a longer lifespan than devices that haven’t been designed with repairs in mind.